ocrow/duktape-wiki/HowtoBuffers.md

 Duktape allows some mixing of buffer types.
 These mixing behaviors are not defined in the Khronos/ES6 or Node.js API specifications, so they are necessarily Duktape custom behavior.
-The buffer type mixing behavior in Duktape 1.3 is a work in progress and likely to change in future versions.
+The buffer type mixing behavior is likely to evolve over time, so you should only rely on it when there's a clear advantage in doing so.

 To understand how mixing works, it's important to note that there are really only two internal types for buffers: